alice-cariou/megapose_benchmarking/README.md

 - an `object_data.json` file, containing the label and bbox needed for megapose in the right format
 - a `details.yaml` with all the mesurements used

-To create new tests yourself, or run megapose on the existing tests, scripts can be found in the `scripts` directory.
+To create new tests, or run megapose on the existing tests, scripts can be found in the `scripts` directory.

-The following is about how to use the scripts.
+The following instructios include how to use the scripts.

 # Before use

-{{{That shouldn't be an issue if you used megapose before, but make sure you have a HAPPYPOSE_DATA_DIR environment variable (if you are using an older version of the project, MEGAPOSE_DATA_DIR will also work).}}} -> inutile, juste dire d'aller configurer son env pour happypose anyway
+Depending on your goals, you might need to install stuff or configure your environement.
+- megapose relating scripts : you will need megapose, configure the environment.Too obvious ?
+TODO
+- mocap : might be a few things to configure depending on the computer.If it is the first time you use optitrack, you might need to setup a few things [here](lien?)

 ## create a test using tiago and the mocap

 ### on a computer connected to tiago

-If it is the first time you use optitrack, you might need to setup a few things [here](https://wiki.laas.fr/robots/PR2/Mocap)
-Otherwise, you can already do :
+At the root oof the repository :
 `source setup_tiago.sh`  -> will assume you have a ~/openrobots directory `optitrack-ros -b`
 `rosaction call /optitrack/connect '{host: "muybridge", host_port: "1510", mcast: "239.192.168.30", mcast_port: "1511"}'`

-You can now get the position of tiago, (I used the position of torso_lift_link), and the position of the object (I used the plank_gepetto):
+You can now get all the necessary mesurements.

+### tiago position in the mocap frame
+TODO: choose the best scripts
+To make the following steps easier, the position detected, tiago_smth, corresponds to torso_lift_link in the robot model, on top of the robot.
 `./get_mocap.py --name <example_name>`

+### object position in the mocap frame

+To obtain the object position without modifying its appearance, i created plank_gepetto, which TODO `./get_tless.py --name <example_name>`

+###

 You should now have access to the topics regarding tiago.
 You can now get the image and the position of the camera with:
 `./get_tiago_infos.py --name <example_name>`

-### afterwards

-You can now use the informations you gathered and transform them to have a position and rotation comparable to megapose outputs :
-`./transform.py --name <example_name>`

-After that, you should have a new example in the tiago directory, containing the data you just got.

 ## using megapose